UniSymNet: A Unified Symbolic Network Guided by Transformer: Conclusion

 \section{Conclusion}

-In this work, we propose a novel \textbf{Uni}fied \textbf{Sym}bolic \textbf{Net}work (UniSymNet), where a pre-trained Transformer model guides structure discovering, and then adopt objective-specific optimization strategies to learn the parameters of the symbolic network.
-Through experiments on both low-dimensional Standard Benchmarks and high-dimensional SRBench, we demonstrate the outstanding performance of UniSymNet, which not only maintains high fitting accuracy, symbolic solution rate and extrapolation ability, but also ensures a relatively low equation complexity.
+In conclusion, we propose a novel \textbf{Uni}fied \textbf{Sym}bolic \textbf{Net}work (UniSymNet), where a pre-trained Transformer model guides structure discovering, and then adopts objective-specific optimization strategies to learn the parameters of the symbolic network.
+Through experiments on both low-dimensional Standard Benchmarks and high-dimensional SRBench, we demonstrate the outstanding performance of UniSymNet, which not only maintains high fitting accuracy, symbolic solution rate, and extrapolation ability, but also ensures a relatively low equation complexity.